contao/docs/CONTRIBUTING.md

 * The paths and filenames should be english
 * Consider that all markdown headings are taken over in the page navigation of the documentation
-* Use images by copieng existing or create new ones only
+* Use images by copying existing or create new ones only

 ## The hugo front matter variables